maxschmaltz/Course-LLM-based-Assistants/_sources/index.md

 The course is intended for advanced BA students of computational linguistics, who have interest in practical applications of LLMs.
 Practical experience with programming in Python and applying LLMs are a **prerequisite** (more formally, you should have completed ISCL-BA06, ISCL-BA07, and ISCL-BA08 successfully).
 Knowledge in LangChain and LangGraph is encouraged.

-Please note: that is **not** a programming course and we **won't** stop on low-level details of implementation, so you will be expected to understand those on the fly (or pick them up if necessary).
+Please note: that is **not** a programming course and we **won't** stop on low-level details of implementation, so you will be expected to understand those on the fly (or to pick them up if necessary).

 ## Formalia

 This is a pass/fail course for 6 credits (there is **no** 9 credits option).
 The course is counted towards ISCL-BA-11 (Spezialisierungsmodul).

 There will be 3 debates and 5 pitches throughout the course.
-Each student will have to participate in **1 debate (any side) and 2 pitches (once on each side)** to complete it successfully.
+Each student will have to participate in **1 [debate](./infos/formats/debates.md) (any side) and 2 [pitches](./infos/formats/pitches.md) (once on each side)** to complete it successfully.
 There will be no exam, and no in-person presence is required.